damianhakert/damianhakert.github.io/source/_posts/2016-03-22-a-brief-history-of-gitlab-workhorse.markdown

 something in Go and a lack of imagination which led me to ask myself: could I rewrite [gitlab-grack](https://gitlab.com/gitlab-org/gitlab-grack), the GitLab component that responds to Git HTTP clients, in Go?
-For the record I think doing unpaid and unasked overtime (which is what this 'weekend project' really was) is stupid, but my actions contradict my words here.
+For the record I am not proud of having used my own (non-work) time to drive development of this project for the first few months, I think it sets a bad example for myself and others.
+But that is how it went.

 The result was a very short and mostly correct Go program called 'gitlab-git-http-server' that suffered from none of the timeout issues